gurukulams/gurukulam/site/content/books/12-biology/botany/plant_ecology/principles-of-ecology/ecology.md

 </table>

-{{< box title="Do You Know ?? " type="objective" >}}
+{{< box title="Do You Know ?? " type="dyn" >}}

-**<u>Applied ecology or environmental technology :**
+**Applied ecology or environmental technology :**

-Application of the
-Science of ecology is
-otherwise called as **Applied ecology** or **Environmental technology.** It helps us to manage and conserve natural resources, particularly ecosystems, forest and wild life conservative and management.
-Environmental management involves
-Bio-diversity conservation, Ecosystem
-restoration, Habitat management,
-Invasive species management, Protected areas management and also help us plan landscapes and environmental impact designing for the futuristic ecology.
+Application of the Science of ecology is otherwise called as **Applied ecology** or **Environmental technology.** It helps us to manage and conserve natural resources, particularly ecosystems, forest and wild life conservative and management.
+Environmental management involves Bio-diversity conservation, Ecosystem restoration, Habitat management, Invasive species management, Protected areas management and also help us plan landscapes and environmental impact designing for the futuristic ecology.

 {{< /box >}}

 #### Ecological equivalents

 Taxonomically different species occupying similar habitats (Niches) in different geographical regions are called **Ecological equivalents.**

 **Examples:**